 Conditional forms fields allow you to show fields in a form based on what values the form submitter has chosen for previous fields.
 Because the fields with conditions are hidden until the conditions are met, those filling out your form will not be presented with unnecessary fields and can complete the form more quickly.
 If you have many forms that are similar to each other for different teams or different stages in your process, you could use conditional form fields to create one form that adapts to each selected team or stage.

-NOTEThis feature is currently only available on a desktop version of Airtable.
+NOTEThis feature is currently only available on a desktop browser or desktop app version of Airtable.

 How it works